Chuletas de Puerco en Salsa Verde

 Step # 1 – Prepare the Salsa

 The first thing you need to do is prepare a batch of salsa verde.
 This is a great recipe which works with many dishes.
 The salsa takes about 30 minutes to prepare.
 While it is cooking you can get work on the rest of the dish.
+Note: You can substitute bottled salsa verde for homemade.
+The results are still delicious and preparation time is super fast.

 Step #2 – Brown the Porkchops